ALib C++ Library

 All six characters are matching the first hump, but then there are not characters left to match the start of the second hump "Temperature".
 In this case, a loop of retries is performed by rolling back characters from the back of the hump ('m') and ending with the first optional character of that hump ('y').
 The loop will be broken when character 't' is found.

 However: This is not continued in the case that the term that was rolled back does not match, yet.
-This means, that certain (very unlikely!) tokens, with nested repeating character sequences in camel humps, can not be abbreviated to certain (unlikely wanted) lengths.
+This means, that certain (very unlikely!) tokens, with nested repeating character sequences in camel humps, cannot be abbreviated to certain (unlikely wanted) lengths.

 Handling Definition Errors: